enozari/rest-system-id/README.md

 * The parcel specifications for the Schaefer 100x7 parcellation, available at https://github.com/ThomasYeoLab/CBIG/blob/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal/Parcellations/MNI/Schaefer2018_100Parcels_7Networks_order.txt
 * Color codes for the 7 resting state networks, available at https://github.com/jimmyshen007/NeMo/blob/master/resource/Atlasing/Yeo_JNeurophysiol11_MNI152/Yeo2011_7Networks_ColorLUT.txt

 Finally, the file main_fmri.m assumes that preprocessed HCP S1200 rsfMRI time series are available in an 'HCP' subdirectory.
 The data is not included in this distribution but is publicly available at https://db.humanconnectome.org and our preprocessing pipeline is described in the Methods section of the above reference.
-Similarly, the file main_ieeg.m assumes that preprocessed RAM rsiEEG time series are available in the rs_5min/rand_segments subdirectory, which are not included in this distribution but publicly available at http://memory.psych.upenn.edu/RAM.
+Similarly, the file main_ieeg.m assumes that preprocessed RAM rsiEEG time series are available in the rs_5min/rand_segments_xxx subdirectory, for xxx = 1, 5, and 25.
+These are not included in this distribution but are publicly available at http://memory.psych.upenn.edu/RAM (modulo a simple subsampling required for the xxx = 5, 25).